TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 11/Job 11.2.md

 ---

-Should not the multitude of words be answered?
-And should a man full of talk be justified?
+"Shouldn't the multitude of words be answered?
+Should a man full of talk be justified?